By Rosemary Johnson

-Rosemary Johnson has had many short stories published, in print and online, amongst other places, in Alfie Dog Fiction, The Copperfield Review, Circa and Every Day Fiction.
+Rosemary Johnson has had many short stories published, in print and online, amongst other places, The Copperfield Review, Circa and Every Day Fiction.
 In real life, she is a part-time IT tutor, living in Suffolk with her husband and cat.
-She blogs at Write On.
 Her cat supports her writing by sitting on her keyboard and deleting large portions of text.